 Camping equipment, especially that which is considered the best, is built and cemented into place on a series of underpinnings.
-A camping chair, should fill the following 3 commandments: durability, portability and comfortability.
+The best camping chairs, should fill the following 3 commandments: durability, portability and comfortability.

 Whenever you’re in the market for new camping gear, you need to tattoo, staple and memorize those crucial components.
 In essence, you should walk down the aisle of any sport store or outdoor emporium chanting under your breath: “Durability, comfort, portability…”